-Scalability: the most advanced Internet of Things platforms allow scalability at any endpoint the client may need, offering the maximum performance of device connectivity regardless of the circumstances.
+The most advanced Internet of Things platforms allow scalability at any endpoint the client may need, offering the maximum performance of device connectivity regardless of the circumstances.

-User-friendliness: this criterion about the IoT Platform is often closely related to the flexibility of the integration APIs and the ability to control the code.
+This criterion about the IoT Platform is often closely related to the flexibility of the integration APIs and the ability to control the code.
 This feature of the IoT platforms is essential for all those developers who need to customize some of the functions of the device and its applications or, on the contrary, develop additional modules.

-Interoperability & integration: designed to work in heterogeneous real-life IoT ecosystems, every IoT platform by its very nature has to support hardware and software-agnostic features.
+Designed to work in heterogeneous real-life IoT ecosystems, every IoT platform by its very nature has to support hardware and software-agnostic features.
 In other words, inevitably it has to provide possibilities for an effective handling of multiple types of devices over multiple types of communication protocols to feed data into the cloud or in-house servers.
 Handling a variety of hardware and software communication protocols is essential in every professional IoT deployment.

-Implementation options: deploying the IoT Platform technology is an important point for any company, hence it should give the possibility to be deployed in the cloud or, if you want to ensure greater privacy, in an on-site server.
+Deploying the IoT Platform technology is an important point for any company, hence it should give the possibility to be deployed in the cloud or, if you want to ensure greater privacy, in an on-site server.

-Data security: this criterion includes the encryption of the information transmitted between the devices and the server via a variety of communication channels, the control of user access as well as the ownership of the processed data.
+This criterion includes the encryption of the information transmitted between the devices and the server via a variety of communication channels, the control of user access as well as the ownership of the processed data.
 What poses a great challenge nowadays in terms of IoT data security is the lack of over-the-air update functionalities in some older IoT systems.

-It is generally agreed that the number of Internet of Things platforms on the market has already exceeded 300.
+It is generally agreed that the number of Internet of Things platforms on the market has already exceeded 400.
+With that said, it is essential to realise that it is device management that is a central part of every IoT ecosystem.
 In the sea of choices, enterprises have to focus on their individual business needs and make an informed decision on the basis of a thorough analysis of the products offered on the market, which isn’t a simple task given the diversity and multiplicity of the solutions.

-Recognized as a leading IoT device management vendor in MachNation’s 2018 IoT Device Management Scorecard, AVSystem offers large-scaleLwM2Mdevice and service management solutions for Telco operators and enterprise markets.
-Coiote IoT Device Management platform is able to cater for the needs of every enterprise involving resource-constrained devices and is the best example of an IoT platform.
+Recognized as a leading IoT device management vendor inMachNation’s 2019 IoT Device ManagementScorecard, AVSystem offers large-scaleLwM2Mdevice and service management solutions for Telco operators and enterprise markets: Coiote IoT Device Management and Coiote IoT Data Orchestration.